About the project

 - promote and disseminate the lessons from the research to support the effective adoption of care co-ordination in both the UK and US contexts.

-Our expert panel will support the project over the course of its work and, more specifically, select five case study sites that are currently delivering effective care co-ordination programmes.
+Our expert panel supported the project over the course of its work and, more specifically, selected the five case study sites that we worked with.

 - Richard Humphries, Project Lead, Assistant Director, Policy, The King’s Fund

 - Dennis Kodner, Project Lead, International Visiting Fellow, The King's Fund

 - Gillian Barclay, Vice President, Aetna Foundation